 U.N.
 Security Council resolution 1701 requires Lebanon’s government to authorize all arms imports, and U.N.
-Security Council resolution 1546 prohibits the transfer of weapons to groups in Iraq other than the country’s government and blocks U.N. member states from supplying Iraq with ballistic missiles that have a range greater than 150 kilometers.
+Security Council resolution 1546 urges U.N. member states “to prevent the transit of terrorists to and from Iraq, arms for terrorists, and financing that would support terrorists” and limits the sale or supply of arms to Iraq to only that which is required by the Iraqi government to ensure the country’s stability and sovereignty.
 Even so, Iran has sent weapons to Hezbollah in Lebanon and to a variety of paramilitary groups in Iraq.
 A 2018 Reuters article alleged that Iran was equipping Iraqi militants with ballistic missiles.
 The United States and its partners can use resolutions 1546 and 1701 to take action against such unauthorized Iranian transfers of weapons.

 The United States and its allies have moved in this direction in Afghanistan.
 Since 2011, U.N.
 Security Council resolution 1988 has imposed an arms embargo on the Taliban.
 In 2018, the United States coordinated with Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates to sanction Iranian intelligence officers who had armed the Taliban.
 This example of cooperation serves as a model for how U.S. officials can rally partner countries to counter Iranian arms transfers that contravene U.N. resolutions.

 Iran also appears to be involved in arms-related trade with North Korea despite U.N.
 Security Council resolution 2270, which prohibits North Korea from importing and exporting weapons.
-A 2019 U.N. report noted that Iran allowed North Korean representatives for U.N.-sanctioned Korea Mining Development Trading Corporation (KOMID) to operate in its territory.
+A 2020 U.N. expert panel report referenced allegations from an unnamed U.N. member state that two representatives of the U.N.-sanctioned North Korean company Korea Mining Development Trading Corporation (KOMID), Ha Won Mo and Kim Hak Chol, “were currently in the Islamic Republic of Iran.”
 KOMID is North Korea's primary exporter of ballistic missile-related equipment and conventional weapons.
-Investigators from the United Nations have also linked weapons found by peacekeepers in Somalia to Iran in violation of an arms embargo on Somalia imposed by U.N Security Council resolution 1744.
+Investigators from the United Nations have also reportedly linked weapons found by peacekeepers in Somalia to Iran in violation of an arms embargo on Somalia imposed by U.N Security Council resolution 1744.

 The United States can also collaborate with countries that share U.S. concerns about Iran’s ability to acquire and proliferate conventional weapons.